nik-ez/snowiq-docs/sa-supervisor-activities.md

 ## Completing Assignments for Multi-Passes

-A multi-pass Assignment (an assignment was created when the multi-pass toggle was switched to On) requires a Supervisor to determine the next step after each pass is completed by the Driver.
-Once the Driver completes a pass, a Supervisor receives a 'Pass Completion Notice' prompt with  details about the assignment, including the number of passes made, as seen below.
-A Supervisor has two options:
+A multi-pass Assignment (which is an assignment was created when the multi-pass toggle was switched On) requires a Supervisor to determine the next step after each pass is completed by the Driver.
+Once the Driver completes a pass, the Supervisor receives a 'Pass Completion Notice' prompt with  details about the assignment, including the number of passes made, as shown below.
+A Supervisor then has two options:
 1. Tap 'Another Pass' to notify the Driver to continue working on the assignment, or
 1. Tap 'Complete' to complete the multi-pass assignment.

-If a Supervisor selects 'Option 1' the system notifies the Driver to continue working on the assignment (i.e. make another pass.
-With 'Option 2), the system marks the multi-pass Assignment as Completed and removes it from the Resource Active Assignments into the History tab.
+If a Supervisor selects the first option, the system notifies the Driver to continue working on the assignment (i.e. make another pass).
+If the supervisor selects the second option, the system marks the multi-pass Assignment as Completed and removes it from the respurce's Active Assignments.
+Completed assignments can be viewed by selecting the History tab.

 </section>

 <section id="Cancelling-Assignments" markdown="1">

-## Cancelling Assignments
+## Canceling Assignments

-Supervisors can cancel assignments by following these steps:
+Supervisors can cancel assignments by doing the following:

-* Tap the Resource from the Manage Resource menu
+* Select the Resource from the Manage Resource menu
-* Tap the Resource filter
+* Select the Resource filter
-* Tap the Resource for the assignment
+* Select the Resource for the assignment
-* Swipe the Assignment to cancel to the left
+* Swipe the Assignment left
-* Tap on Yes button
+* When prompted to confirm the cancellation, select 'Yes'

 <img src="images/supervisor/sa-supervisor-activities/cancelling-assignments.png" class="ios width-xl" data-lightbox="18-group" />